Malnutrition in the Elderly: An Unrecognized Health Issue

 Malnutrition is defined as an imbalance of nutrients caused by either an excess intake of nutrients or a nutritional deficit.
 Malnutrition is becoming increasingly more common among the elderly population.
 This is a cause for concern considering malnutrition negatively affects the health of the older adult.
 An estimated 5-10% of elderly people living in the community setting are malnourished (Furman, 2006).
 About 60% of hospitalized older adults (age 65 or older) and 35-85% in long-term care facilities are experiencing malnutrition (Furman, 2006).
 From these statistics, malnutrition seems to be even more prevalent in hospitals and long-term care facilities, as compared to community-dwelling older adults.
-In the United States, the elderly population is expected to double and reach approximately 72 million people by 2030 (NIH, 2006).
+In the United States, the elderly population is expected to reach approximately 72 million people by 2030 (NIH, 2006).
 Addressing the more complex needs of the older adult, including nutritional needs, represents an important public health issue given the changing demographics.